qoherent/ria-hub-docs/docs/content/.Administration/logging-config.md

 ### The "Access" logger

-The Access logger is a new logger since Gitea 1.9.
+The Access logger is a new logger since RIA Hub 1.9.
 It provides a NCSA Common Log compliant log format.
 It's highly configurable but caution should be taken when changing its template.
-The main benefit of this logger is that Gitea can now log accesses in a standard log format so standard tools may be used.
+The main benefit of this logger is that RIA Hub can now log accesses in a standard log format so standard tools may be used.

 You can enable this logger using `logger.access.MODE = ...`.